sindresorhus/slang-haven/readme.md

 # Slang Haven

-> Haven for the homeless internet slang
+> Safe and warm place for the homeless internet slang

 ## Words